konsilerinos/konsilerinos/README.md

 # Hello my dear friend!

-Of course, the real name is Konsilerin.
-These and other repositories will show the technologies that make me crazy and with which I work most often
+Of course, the real name is Konsilerin

+These and other repositories will show the technologies that make me crazy and with which I work most often 👺👺👺

 ## Check out this shit